 | Conversational | Chance, Fortune, Twist of fate, Opportunity |

-Antonyms of Luck
+Antonyms of “Luck”

-| Antonym | Meaning | Examples |
+| Antonym | Meaning | Example |

-| Misfortune | Bad luck. | Misfortune followed him. / She faced misfortune. |
+| Misfortune | Bad luck | Misfortune followed him. |

-| Bad luck | Negative chance event. | It was bad luck. / Just bad luck today. |
+| Bad luck | Negative chance event | It was bad luck today. |

-| Curse | A source of harm. | It felt like a curse. / The loss was a curse. |
+| Curse | Source of harm | It felt like a curse. |

-| Setback | A delay or failure. | A small setback. / That was a setback. |
+| Setback | Delay or failure | That was a setback. |

-| Failure | Lack of success. | The plan was failure. / Failure taught me. |
+| Failure | Lack of success | Failure taught me. |

-| Hardship | Tough situation. | He faced hardship. / Life had hardship. |
+| Hardship | Tough situation | He faced hardship. |

-| Disaster | Very bad event. | It was a disaster. / Total disaster day. |
+| Disaster | Very bad event | It was a disaster. |

-| Misadventure | Unlucky event. | A funny misadventure. / Just misadventure. |
+| Misadventure | Unlucky event | Just misadventure happened. |

 Comparison With Related Words